yswang837/yswang837.github.io/content/docs/example/architect-exam/3.14-专业英语/_index.md

 - 原文

-&emsp;&emsp;Software architecture reconstruction is an interpretive, interactive, and iterative process including many activities.
-Information extraction involves analyzing a system’s existing design and implementation artifacts to construct a model of it.
-The result is used in the following activities to construct a view of the system.
-The database construction activity converts the elements and relations contained in the view into a standard format for storage in a database.
-The view fusion activity involves defining and manipulating the information stored in database to reconcile, augment, and establish connections between the elements.
-Reconstruction consists of two primary activities: visualization and interaction and pattern definition and recognition.
+&emsp;&emsp;Software architecture reconstruction is an interpretive, jnteractive, and iterative process including many activities. ( 1 ) involves analyzing a system's existing design and implementation artifacts to construct a model of it.
+The result is used in the following activities to construct(结构) a view of the system.
+The database construction activity converts the ( 2 ) contained in the view into a standard format for storage in a database.
+The ( 3 ) activity involves defining and manipulating( 控 制 ) the information stored( 存 储 的 ) in database to reconcile, augment(增强), and establish(建立) connections between the elements.
+Reconstruction consists of two primary activities: ( 4 ) and ( 5 ).
 The former provides a mechanism for the user to manipulate architectural elements, and the latter provides facilities for architecture reconstruction.

+(1)&emsp;A.Reverse engineering&emsp;B.Information extraction&emsp;C.Requirements analysis&emsp;D.Source code analysis

+(2)&emsp;A.actors and use cases&emsp;B.processes and data&emsp;C.elements and relations&emsp;D.schemas and tables

+(3)&emsp;A.database normalization&emsp;B.schema definition&emsp;C.database optimization&emsp;D.view fusion

+(4)&emsp;A.architecture analysis and design&emsp;B.domain analysis and static modeling&emsp;C.visualization and interaction&emsp;D.user requirements modeling

+(5)&emsp;A.pattern definition and recognition&emsp;B.architecture design and implementation&emsp;C.system architecture modeling&emsp;D.dynamic modeling and reconstruction

 - 翻译